 ASTM F2095 Leak Testing for Flexible Packages

 Conditions should be used to obtain the same temperatures that exist on the test apparatus.
-Samples are made to allow the operator to refer to the specific test samples, while recording test information and results.
+Samples are made to allow the operator to refer to the specific test samples while recording test information and results.

-Scope of ASTM 2095 Flexible Package Testing
+ASTM 2095 Flexible Package Laboratory Testing Procedures

 Significance of ASTM F2095 Pressure Decay Testing